 Our Place – Local Place Plans – The Our Place website has been developed by the Scottish Government and partner organisations to support collaborative place-based working across Scotland.
 The website includes a range of information relevant to Local Place Plans, place-making principles and approaches.

 The Planning (Scotland) Act 2019 provides the framework of the legislation for the delivery of Local Place Plans.
 The Act is supported by the Town and Country Planning (Local Place Plans) (Scotland) Regulations 2021.

 There are lots of resources on how to engage but we think these are some of the best ones.
 Please speak to us if you need help with the facilitation of workshops.

 - Place Standard provides a simple framework to structure conversations about place.
 It allows you to think about the physical elements of a place (for example its buildings, spaces, and transport links) as well as the social aspects (for example whether people feel they have a say in decision-making).
 The tool provides prompts for discussions, allowing you to consider all the elements of a place in a methodical way.
 Support is provided for the use of the Place Standard tool.

 - Place Standard: Versions for children and young people

-- Place Standard with a Climate Lens – (evolution stage)
+- Our Place Scotland Place Standard tool with a Climate Lens tool

 - Living Well Locally in the Loch Lomond and the Trossachs National Park: A guide to adapting the 20 Minute Neighbourhood concept to meet residents’ needs in a rural context – Report – and there’s also a ‘blueprint’ with ideas on how to engage.